 Force = mass × acceleration (F = ma)

 Newton’s third law is the law of action and reaction.
 This law states that for every action (force) there is an equal and opposite reaction (force).
-This law can be illustrated by the example of firing a gun.
-The action is the forward movement of the bullet while the reaction is the backward recoil of the gun.
+In aviation, this principle is demonstrated by a propeller or jet engine accelerating air backward, producing an equal and opposite reaction force that propels the aircraft forward.

 The three laws of motion that have been discussed apply to the theory of flight.
 In many cases, all three laws may be operating on an aircraft at the same time.